processone/tsung/docs/conf-sessions.rst

 name="global_number" value ="XXX"/>`` and by setting `maxnumber=N` in ``<arrivalphase>``).

 **Since version 1.6.0**, you can wait for a 'bidi' ack.
-If your protocol is bidirectionnal (e.g. xmpp, websocket, ...), you can wait until the server sends some data, and the code that handle this data exits the ``think`` state.
+If your protocol is bidirectional (e.g. xmpp, websocket, ...), you can wait until the server sends some data, and the code that handle this data exits the ``think`` state.

 .. code-block:: xml